blockinmengfanzhen/Pushtx-Merchant-Doc/en.md

 * 5001 order creation failed

-* 0 the request is normal
+* 0 the quest is normal